By Kenny Hendrick

-Unique businesses are what draws a family to drive to another town.
+Unique businesses are what draws a family to drive to another town to spend a dollar.

-Unique is what draws money from all the towns around to visit Springfield !
+Unique is what will draw money from other towns to want to visit Springfield !

 See, every City has a Home Depot or Walmart in their back pockets these days.
 Nobody is coming to Springfield for our Best Buy either.
 So no new money is coming into Springfield.